BND Hamburger Icon

 “If you get a more specific response rather than a canned answer, then there’s a good chance you’ve found a culture fit,” Babbitt said.

-You can also assess candidates for cultural fit by asking them to take personality tests like the Myers-Briggs Type Indicator or the DiSC assessment, and arrange for them to meet with team members from various teams and departments in your organization.
+You can also assess candidates for cultural fit by asking them to take personality tests like the Myers-Briggs Type Indicator or the DiSC assessment.
+Also, arrange for them to meet with team members from various teams and departments in your organization.

 5. Factor DEI into your hiring process.

 When you are hiring for cultural fit, it is important that you take diversity, equity and inclusion (DEI) into consideration.
-Creating a company culture that promotes workplace diversity and inclusion is beneficial for you and your employees.
+Creating an inclusive company culture that promotes workplace diversity and inclusion is beneficial for you and your employees.
 Develop an inclusive recruitment strategy that grants equal opportunity to every candidate.

 Avoid confusing personal similarities with cultural fit, said Pavneet Uppal, managing partner of the Phoenix office of Fisher Phillips, a law firm that represents employers in labor and employment matters.